lvgl/lvgl/docs/intro/introduction.rst

 How do I reduce flash/ROM usage?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can disable all the unused features (such as animations, file system, GPU etc.) and object types in *lv_conf.h*.
+You can disable unused features (such as animations, file system, GPU etc.) and widget types in *lv_conf.h*.

 If you are using GCC/CLANG you can add `-fdata-sections -ffunction-sections` compiler flags and `--gc-sections` linker flag to remove unused functions and variables from the final binary.
 If possible, add the `-flto` compiler flag to enable link-time-optimisation together with `-Os` for GCC or `-Oz` for CLANG.